Differences between ASTM E331 & ASTM E1105

 Hence the 1105 adding the specification of Installed test specimens, and specimens in the field.
 Included diagrams show these differences.
 In short, the 1105 is easier to comply with in the field.

 It is difficult to find these and other differences without actually placing the two standards next each other, page by page.
 There is another very similar test method, ASTM E 547, which only allows for the cyclic air pressure procedure.
-It is also interesting to note that there are two AAMA standards that refer to these ASTM standards for most of their procedures and are performed in nearly identical fashion.
+It is also interesting to note that there are a few AAMA standards that refer to these ASTM standards for most of their procedures and are performed in nearly identical fashion.